nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       4. To enhance overall oral aesthetics and improve self-confidence

-      Procedure for Bridges and Fixed Partial Dentures:
+      Dental Clinic Process for Bridges and Fixed Partial Dentures:

       1. Initial consultation and examination to assess the condition of the teeth and gums.